• Home Page

 PictureVictor Hugo by Auguste Rodin 1885

 Where did the project for "Les Misérables" come from?
-In 1978, Boublil attended Cameron Mackintosh’s revival of Lionel Bart’s Oliver! in London based on Dickens’ “Oliver Twist.”
+In 1978, Boublil attended Cameron Mackintosh’s revival of Lionel Bart’s Oliver! in London that was based on Dickens’ “Oliver Twist.”
 The Jack Dawkins character (Artful Dodger) in that show reminded Boublil of Gavroche in Victor Hugo’s 1862 novel “Les Misérables.”
 From there, Boublil and Schoenberg spent two years developing a “concept album” (an album with a theme or story).
 Schönberg wrote the music and Boublil the lyrics with assistance from Jean-Marc Natel.
 They completed a two-hour demonstration tape with Schoenberg singing the roles and accompanying himself on piano.
 The album was recorded and released in 1980, selling 260,000 copies.
 It was a heroic venture since Victor Hugo’s epic historical novel ranges from 1200-1500 pages, depending on the edition.
 The concept album featured several songs that remain familiar today, while others were later changed thematically and given to other characters, some were fleshed out, and others were dropped entirely.

 Picture